-1. Whenever any document is entered into an employee's personnel file, a copy of same shall be provided to the employee.
+1. Whenever any disciplinary document is entered into an employee's personnel file, a copy of same shall be signed, acknowledging receipt only, and provided to the employee and the Union.
 2. In the case of any document which reflects unfavorably upon an employee, the employee shall be allowed an opportunity to respond to the content of the document, in writing, and the employee response shall be included in the personnel file.
 3. Each employee shall be allowed access to their personnel file for review of its contents at reasonable times and upon reasonable notice.
-4. The Employer shall take measures to assure that access to the employee's personnel file is restricted in compliance with the law.
-5. Upon receipt of any court order, subpoena or public records request seeking documents from an employee's personnel file, supervisory file or training file, the Employer will comply with RCW 42.56.250(2).
+4. Human Resources shall take measures to assure that access to the employee's personnel file is restricted in compliance with the law.

-ARTICLE 16 - UNIFORMS AND EQUIPMENT
+ARTICLE 19 - UNIFORMS AND EQUIPMENT